Idlib Governorate clashes (January–March 2017): February 2017

-On 2 February, Tahrir al-Sham's former JFS forces attempted to occupy a bakery in Atarib, the largest bakery in western Aleppo, but withdrew after protests by residents.
-Several days later, the Uzbek Jihadist group Katibat al-Tawhid wal-Jihad pledged its allegiance to Tahrir al-Sham.
+On 2 February, Hay'at Tahrir al-Sham's former JFS forces attempted to occupy a bakery in Atarib, the largest bakery in western Aleppo, but withdrew after protests by residents.
+Several days later, the Uzbek Jihadist group Katibat al-Tawhid wal-Jihad pledged its allegiance to Hay'at Tahrir al-Sham.

 On 7 February 2017, Jund al-Aqsa attacked the headquarters of Jaysh al-Nasr near the town of Murak, in northern Hama.
 Jund al-Aqsa then captured the town of Kafr Zita and stormed Taybat al-Imam, capturing more than 250 fighters and weapons from Jaysh al-Nasr.
 On 9 February, Jund al-Aqsa attacked the headquarters of Ajnad al-Sham, Saraya al-Ghuraba, Liwa al-Maghawir and several other rebel units around Kafr Zita and in other areas in the northern Hama countryside, expanding its influence and capturing weapons, supplies and vehicles.
 By then, Jund al-Aqsa had taken full control of 17 towns and villages overall.

 During the afternoon of 11 February, local civilians expelled Islamist rebels of Ahrar al-Sham and Jaysh al-Nasr from the town of Kafr Nabudah.
 The rebels were mobilizing in the town to prepare for an offensive in northern Hama.
 Protesters threw stones and attacked the rebel convoy, killing 3 and injuring 20 of the rebel fighters.

-On 13 February, clashes erupted between the previously allied Tahrir al-Sham and Jund al-Aqsa in northern Hama and southern Idlib.
+On 13 February, clashes erupted between the previously allied Hay'at Tahrir al-Sham and Jund al-Aqsa in northern Hama and southern Idlib.
 HTS declared war on Jund al-Aqsa as a result, and the clashes resulted in the deaths of almost 70 fighters on both sides.
 At least 17 of those killed were Jund al-Aqsa fighters, Abu Bakr Tamanna, who led a group of suicide bombers for JFS during the rebel the attempt to break the siege of Aleppo, at the 3000 apartments, was killed by Liwa al-Aqsa.
-During the fighting, Kafers Jonah village was captured by Liwa al-Aqsa after its general security leader Abu Rihana was killed by Tahrir al-Sham.
+During the fighting, Kafers Jonah village was captured by Liwa al-Aqsa after its general security leader Abu Rihana was killed by Hay'at Tahrir al-Sham.

 On 14 February, Jund al-Aqsa announced the execution of 150–200 prisoners of war, including both HTS and FSA fighters.
 More than 160 of those executed were FSA fighters, including more than 70 from Jaysh al-Nasr, while 43 were HTS members who were killed after a Sharia Court was stormed in Idlib's rural countryside in Moqa village by Liwa al-Aqsa.
 In order to secure a potential withdraw the Syrian opposition and Liwa Aqsa engaged in talks.
 Still, on the next day, HTS captured the village of Heish from Jund al-Aqsa, and then besieged the retreating Jund al-Aqsa forces in Khan Shaykhun and Murak.
-The Turkistan Islamic Party and Tahrir al-Sham surrounded Liwa Al-Aqsa in Mourak and Khan Shaykhoun.
+The Turkistan Islamic Party and Hay'at Tahrir al-Sham surrounded Liwa Al-Aqsa in Mourak and Khan Shaykhoun.
 Turkistan Islamic Party and Liwa al-Aqsa negotiated an agreement.